agsb/minute/docs/Minute.md

     _The long tail phenomenon hides the entropy of letter frequency_.

 __Minute__ is a reduced keyboard, splited and orthogonal, with roll-over for twelve "letters" keys plus six "action" keys.

+(Inspired in Ferris Sweep and Corne Sweep)

 Based on [design by frequency](https://github.com/agsb/minute/blob/main/docs/Frequency.md) of **letters in most used words** and like a stenotype without glyphs.